Configure mTLS between Client and APISIX Admin API

 -v /opt/config.yaml:/usr/local/apisix/conf/config.yaml \

-❶ Mount the TLS certificate and key directory on host to Docker container.
+❶ Mount the TLS certificate and key directory on the host to the Docker container.

-❷ Mount the APISIX configuration file on host to Docker container.
+❷ Mount the APISIX configuration file on the host to the Docker container.